3324-Supernova-Robotics/How-To-Use-GitHub/README.md

 Please be sure to put multiple folders here!
 This is useful for when you inevitably want to redo the code, or start a new robot that needs new code.
 ![](https://media.discordapp.net/attachments/620685769945645096/896580274798886932/unknown.png?width=196&height=130)

+Note*  if you already have a GitHub repo for your team, transfer ownership to this organization.

 # Uploading to GitHub
 This is a five step process that you should be doing after every successful thing you get working, and at the end of every practice.
 GitHub is only useful if you're using it.